KevinCurtisDev/tech_job_finder/README.md

 * Pagination is used for displaying a limited number of jobs per page.

 ## User experience
-The user experience for the Tech job finder app has been designed around use cases for the following users:
+The user experience was designed to be simple and to the point, with the intention of minimising the frustrations of the job seeker.
+The user experience has been fromed around use cases for the following users - with the main focus being the job seeker, thus taking a user centric approach to development:

 * System administrator
 * Recruiter